leleliu008/ndk-pkg/README.md

 Please read these caveats carefully before starting to use this software.

-- This project is being actively developed.
+- This software is being actively developed.
 It's in beta stage and may not be stable.
 Some features are subject to change without notice.

 - This software can NOT run on [Android](https://www.android.com/), [musl-libc](http://musl.libc.org/) based [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html), [FreeBSD](https://www.freebsd.org/), [OpenBSD](https://www.openbsd.org/), [NetBSD](https://www.netbsd.org/) due to lack of [Android NDK](https://developer.android.google.cn/ndk) for these platforms.